|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 Nobody gave Sri Lanka a chance before the World Cup - they were 100-1 outsiders - but their fairytale victory was completed with a comprehensive defeat of Australia in the final in Lahore today.
 No true sporting underdog has ever won a major tournament with such relentless conviction.
 After demolishing England and India in the quarter- and semi-finals, Sri Lanka brushed Australia aside with ease.
 Aravinda de Silva made a wonderfully pure 107 not out, to add to three wickets, two catches, and one of the more inevitable Man-of-the-Match awards, and Arjuna Ranatunga glided the winning runs with 22 balls and seven wickets to spare.

 A St Patrick's Day miracle in Kingston.
 Ireland arrived in Jamaica for their first World Cup as makeweights, but they departed as heroes after ousting the former champions, Pakistan, at the first hurdle in a nerve-shredding contest at Sabina Park.
 Inspired by their 6'7" seamer Boyd Rankin, Ireland dismissed Pakistan for 132, but the drama had only just started.
 Rain breaks, umpiring howlers and an inspired Mohammad Sami threatened to ruin an increasingly raucous party, but Niall O'Brien anchored the chase with a nerveless 72.
-In another game, Bangladesh humbled neighbours India in Port of Spain, making it a glorious day for the underdogs.
+In another game, Bangladesh humbled neighbours India in Port-of-Spain, making it a glorious day for the underdogs.

-The birth of a man who should inspire all thirtysomething cricketers of limited ability.
+The birth of a man who should inspire all 30-something cricketers of limited ability.
 Douglas Carr was languishing in Kent club cricket when he began to experiment with googly bowling.
 Within a year he had been spotted, and picked, by Kent, and within three months of his first-class debut, aged 37, he played for England against Australia at The Oval, taking seven wickets.

 Arguably one of the greatest fielders of all time is born.
 At slip, in the deep, off his bowling, anywhere you like, Roger Harper was absolutely electric, startlingly so for a man of 6ft 3in.
 Nobody who witnessed his run-out of Graham Gooch in the MCC Bicentenary match at Lord's in 1987 will forget it.
 Gooch came down the track and smacked a drive on the bounce back at Harper, who grabbed it and threw down the stumps in a mesmerising blur.
 Gooch had hardly turned round, let alone got his bat back down, and was left on his knees, a disbelieving look on his face.
 Scyld Berry wrote that Gooch should have been given out "st and b Harper".
 Harper's fielding obscured his offspin, which was good enough to earn 46 Test wickets, and no West Indian spinner with 25 wickets - not even Lance Gibbs - has a lower average than Harper's 28.07.